pubpub/sdk/docgen/doc-snippets/readme.md

 main()
 ```

+Replace `https://demo.pubpub.org` with your community URL, and replace `…` with your PubPUb login email address and password, respectively.

 ## Limitations

-The following is not possible to do with the SDK or through the API in general:
+The following actions are not permitted by the SDK, nor through the API in general:

 ### Creating or deleting communities

-While technically possible through the API, this is not possible through the SDK.
-We think this would cause too much risk of accidentally deleting a community or creating too many superfluous communities.
+Deleting a community is not permitted, due to the risk of accidental deletion of a community.
+Creating a community is not permitted, due to the potential for abuse (e.g., spam communities).

 ### Creating, deleting, or modifying users

-Too risky.
+It is not possible to create, delete or modifying users, due to the risks involved.

 ## Guides